Rain on the Lake

 then wandered into the living room

-with a dust cloth to wipe down the bookshelf
+with a dust cloth to wipe down the bookshelf,

-and framed photos on the mantle.
+and framed photos on the mantel.

 That's when the light began to change